mennockramer/SubclassCommands/README.md

 # FAQ
 ## Why don't you support:

-- SteelSeries Engine: Well, as far as I can tell, it *should* work, but the game events don't execute despite returning Code 200

 - Corsair/iCue devices: Corsair's way of integrating other programs is more of a closed ecosystem, designed for the developers of the program (in this case Bungie), not for third parties (in this case me).

 - MSI: Mystic Light doesn't have a way to interact with it via Python AFAIK.
 SteelSeries Engine, however, has integration with Mystic Light, and this has integration with SteelSeries Engine, so you'll need that as a middleman.